dreamonkey/responsive-image-plugin/article.md

 It should be possible using https://webpack.js.org/loaders/html-loader/#export-into-html-files But I haven't tried it

 Updating the source via private properties seem to work in simple cases (`module._source._value`), but breaks on more complex ones.
-It's a dirty hack anyway
+It's a dirty hack anyway.
+`module.source(compilation.dependencyTemplates,compilation.runtimeTemplate).source()` is deprecated and doesn't seem to work anymore

 It's possible to register a loader automatically via a plugin using `compiler.options.module.rules.push(loaderConfig)` We didn't do that as our plugin may target Vue files too.
 We could either add support both for html and vue, or just leave it to the user.
 Not sure which to choose